andypowe11/AWS-Claudia-AWSBot/README.md

 ## Uninstallation

-To delete everything, detach the 'AmazonEC2FullAccess' policy from the bot's role and then try the following:
+To delete everything, detach the 'AmazonEC2FullAccess' policy from the bot's IAM role and then try the following:

     claudia destroy
     rm claudia.json